AmosNimos/Vortex/README.md

 - **Minimalism at its Core**: V0rtex embodies the philosophy of minimalism, offering a highly customizable browsing experience with minimal overhead.
 By maintaining a single-file core and minimal dependencies, V0rtex streamlines both user experience and development.

 - **Following the Unix Philosophy**: V0rtex adheres to the Unix philosophy of doing one thing and doing it well—providing a reliable web browsing experience.
 This approach focuses on delivering efficiency and robust functionality without unnecessary complexity.

+🚧 Disclaimer: This project is still in development. 🚧 Not all features might be fully implemented yet or may be missing entirely.

 ## Why Open Source?